openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `request`
 * `response_mode`

 The `client_id` and `client_id_scheme` MUST be omitted in unsigned requests defined in (#unsigned_request).
 The Wallet determines the Client Identifier from the origin as asserted by the Browser.
-How the Wallet receives the origin from is up to the user agent and app platform and is out of scope of this profile.
+How the Wallet receives the origin from the Browser is up to the user agent and app platform and is out of scope of this profile.

-The value of `response_mode` parameter MUST be `w3c_dc_api` when the response is not signed and/or encrypted and `w3c_dc_api.jwt` when the response is signed and/or encrypted as defined in (#jarm).
+The value of `response_mode` parameter MUST be `w3c_dc_api` when the response is neither signed nor encrypted and `w3c_dc_api.jwt` when the response is signed and/or encrypted as defined in (#jarm).

-In addition to the above-mentioned parameters, this profile introduces a following new parameter:
+In addition to the above-mentioned parameters, this profile introduces a new parameter:

 * `expected_origins`: An array of strings, each of the string representing an origin of the Verifier making the request.
 This parameter MUST only be used with signed requests defined in (#signed_request).
 It relates the logical Client Identifier to the physical endpoints that are legit origins for requests on behalf of this Client Identifier and is used to detect request replay.